mohammadjalalfazli/Rest-API-CRUD/README.md

 - Language Java
 - Database (No DB) (Using List)

-In this Project, we're going to build a Spring Boot Rest CRUD API examples with Maven that use Spring Data JPA to interact with H2 database.
+In this Project, we're going to build a Spring Boot Rest CRUD API examples with Maven that use List as Data Source.

 Requirement
 - Entity (Account)